Frequently Asked Questions

 Q: What is factoring?

-A: Factoring is selling the right to payment in receivables or invoices to a factor such as CapitalPlus Equity, LLC at a small discounted rate from face value so that you do not have to wait the normal 30-45 days for payment.
+A: Factoring is selling the right to payment in receivables or invoices to a factor such as CapitalPlus Construction Services, LLC at a small discounted rate from face value so that you do not have to wait the normal 45-60 days for payment.
 Factoring is also referred to as receivables financing.
-Over a billion dollars are provided to businesses each year through factoring and it is a financial service used by a range of companies from multi-million dollar corporations to small privately held companies.
+Over a billion dollars are provided to businesses each year through factoring and it is a financial service used by a wide range of companies, from multi-million-dollar corporations to small privately held companies.

-Q: How can accounts receivable Factoring with CapitalPlus Equity help my business?
+Q: How can accounts receivable Factoring with CapitalPlus help my business?

-A: By providing an immediate source of cash flow for your company.
-You can use this cash to provide working capital, meet payroll, pay taxes, replenish inventory, increase advertising, purchase equipment, improve your credit rating, and so much more.
+A: It provides an immediate source of cash flow for your company which you can use for working capital, to meet payroll, pay taxes, replenish inventory, increase advertising, purchase equipment, improve your credit rating, and so much more.

-Q: How can CapitalPlus Equity give me cash for my unpaid invoices?
+Q: How can CapitalPlus give me cash for my unpaid invoices?

-A: You provide CapitalPlus Equity with the original invoice and purchase order or contract, and we fund you 80% or more of the amount that would have been paid to you by your customer.
-Then CapitalPlus Equity collects the total amount due on these invoices from your customers and refunds the balance to you less our fee.
+A: You provide CapitalPlus Equity with the original invoice and purchase order or contract, and we fund you 70 to 80% of the amount that would have been paid to you by your customer.
+The balance – 20 to 30% – is held in reserve.
+Then CapitalPlus collects the total amount due on these invoices from your customers and refunds the reserve balance to you less our fee.

-Q: How much does CapitalPlus Equity charge for these services?
+Q: How does CapitalPlus charge for these services?

 Q: Do I have to pay a fee to get started or for you to process my application?